Newspaper Page Text

 Brunder first came into public

-investigators got wind of his 'big
+investigators got wind of h 'big

 business” dealings in the numbers

-racket.
-Although he is reported to
+racket Although he is reported to

-have invested heavily in rcal estate
+have invested heavily in real estat”

 in Harlem, the numbers baron

-quickly put space between himselt
+quickly put space between himself

 and the authorities.
 When reports

-of him were last received he was in
+. of him were last received he was in

 Bermuda.